IVRPowers/blog/content/post/general/demo-center-video-rtc-for-genesys.md

 ##	Click-to-Video

-**Click-to-Video** is powered by our responsive desktop/mobile widget.
-Generate a Video Call (SPLIT Forward) event and make Genesys distribution and queued call to your agents.
+**Click-to-Video** is powered by our responsive desktop & mobile widgets.
+It makes a Video Call (SPLIT Forward) to Genesys with distribution and  enqueueing to your agents.

 ![Video RTC for Genesys - Click-to-Video](/postimages/general/Demo-Center-Features.012.jpeg)

 ##	Scan-to-Video

-**Scan-to-Video** with dynamic QR code widget.
-Generate Video Call (SPLIT Forward) from your mobile device using Genesys advanced call distribution and queueing with all your agents.
+**Scan-to-Video** is enabled by a dynamic QR code without any app.
+It makes a Video Call (SPLIT Forward) on your mobile device to Genesys call distribution to your agents.

 ![Video RTC for Genesys - Scan-to-Video](/postimages/general/Demo-Center-Features.013.jpeg)

 ##	Chat-to-Video

-**Chat-to-Video** with Genesys Live Chat or Web Messenger scalating.
-Generate Video Call (SPLIT Reverse) from Genesys agents to scale up your text or email asynchronous conversations.
+**Chat-to-Video** is running Genesys Live Chat / Web Messenger.
+Genesys agents can initiate a Video Call (SPLIT Reverse) to scale up any text or email asynchronous conversation.

 ![Video RTC for Genesys - Live Chat](/postimages/general/Demo-Center-Features.014.jpeg)